michaelanis14/open62541-JNIWrap-Java-API/README.md

 This is a JNI Wrap for a helper C classes over the source of open62541 to enable direct Java comunication.
 The JNI Wrap is generated using SWIG library.

-This approach was a bit cleaner for the mapping, thus using the nessecary functions and even bulding custome ones and just calling them from the Java side.
-Thus you can add any nessecary functions in the c helper class or even add other classes with the same project directory and the cmakelist will include them autmaticaly in the build.
+This approach was a bit cleaner for the mapping, for using the nessecary functions or even bulding custome ones and just calling them from the Java side.
+Thus you can refrence any functions in the c helper class or even add other classes and the cmakelist will include them autmaticaly in the build.

 ### STATE

-first build and bug fixes
+first build and bug fixes.

 ### TODO

 - [ ] let the cmakelist generate the java classes duing the build.
 - [ ] package the generated java classes into a single jar.
 - [ ] Add more generaric methods in the helper classes ex. init a server with custome port and ip.